I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/nc-dispmprt-dxgkddi-miracast-query-caps.md

 <p>Returns <b>STATUS_SUCCESS</b> if it succeeds.
 Otherwise, it returns one of the error codes that are defined in Ntstatus.h.</p>

 ## -remarks
 <p>The operating system guarantees that this function follows the third-level synchronization mode as defined in <a href="https://msdn.microsoft.com/780d37d9-40c6-4737-9042-473810868227">Threading and Synchronization Third Level</a>.</p>

-<p>The operating system guarantees that this function follows the third-level synchronization mode as defined in <a href="https://msdn.microsoft.com/780d37d9-40c6-4737-9042-473810868227">Threading and Synchronization Third Level</a>.</p>

 ## -requirements